yanascz/bitcoin-widgets-ios/README.md

 ## Support

-If you find Bitcoin Widgets useful, please consider supporting its maintenance by sending some sats:
+If you find Bitcoin Widgets useful, please consider supporting its maintenance by sending some sats to ⚡widgets@ln.yanas.cz.
-`bc1qw5my5x0yrsjer59f4dp0hfy9apjd5d98wqkey4`